bjartemisund/policy/README.md

-appear.in's Terms and Policies
+Whereby's Terms and Policies
 =====

-This is an archive of appear.in's current and historic Terms and Policies.
+This is an archive of Whereby's current and historic Terms and Policies.

 These documents are shared under a Creative Commons Sharealike license, so feel free to use these for your own services if you like